-The Council's vision, priorities and values are set out in the Corporate Strategy whichwas adopted by Council in September 2020 following an update to take into account the impact of Covid.
-The new Strategy confirmed the Council's Mission as "Helping People, Shaping Places".
-The identified priorities support this andare detailed in a series of critical activities which are incorporated into Action Plans managed by relevant Directors as members of the Senior Leadership Team and the Medium Term Financial Strategy.
+The Council's vision, priorities and values are set out in the Corporate Strategy whichwas adopted by Council in February 2020.
+The Strategy confirms the Council's Mission as "Helping People, Shaping Places".
+The identified priorities support this andare detailed in a series of critical activities which are incorporated into Action Plans managed by relevant Directors as members of the Senior Leadership Team and the Medium-Term Financial Strategy.
 The Council's vision is: